junaidsiddiqi/databaseapp/README.md

 **Key Achievements:**

-Reduced order tracking time by 25%, improving operational efficiency.
+-Reduced order tracking time by 25%, improving operational efficiency.

-Improved order accuracy and reduced errors by 35%, contributing to better customer satisfaction and retention.
+-Improved order accuracy and reduced errors by 35%, contributing to better customer satisfaction and retention.

-Ensured the application was mobile-responsive and could be accessed on multiple devices, accommodating the bakery’s modern needs.
+-Ensured the application was mobile-responsive and could be accessed on multiple devices, accommodating the bakery’s modern needs.

 **Skills:**
 UI/UX Design, Front-end Development, Responsive Design, Cross-Functional Collaboration, Prototyping, Workflow Optimization